jshcrowthe/dialog-el/README.md

   If set the dialog will render as a fixed position modal instead of an absolute positioned div.

+- `arrow-direction`

+  Based on the value of this property (left, right, top, bottom), it sets an arrow pointer on the side of the dialog.
+For example, arrow-direction="left" adds an arrow to the left side of the dialog.
+Note that this does not work with the `modal` property.

 ## Events

 - `dialog-opened`

   Fired whenever the dialog is opened.

 - `dialog-closed`

 ## CSS Custom Properties

 Use these to override default styles